 In an expert's mind, you judge everything.
 You have a preconceived idea of everything.
 You perceive good and bad.
 You perceive ease and difficulty.
 Everything has a name and a meaning and a definition.

 Contrarily, in the beginner's mind, there is no definition.
 There is no name.
 There is no ideal.
 You approach every experience with an open and empty mind.
 You don’t attribute any name to anything before experiencing it.
 It remains eternally flexible and new and open to every experience.

 In an expert's mind, there is little excitement.
 Everything is fixed.
-There are little possibilities.
+There are a few possibilities.
 There are limited opportunities for change and growth.
 In the Beginner's Mind, on the other hand, there is endless excitement and possibilities.
 Everything brings about a new beginning.
-Everything is about to open new doors.
+Everything is about openning new doors.
 As Shunryu Suzuki puts it in Zen Mind, Beginner's Mind: "in the beginner's mind there are many possibilities, in the expert's mind there are few."

 We live in a world where everyone has opinions and views about almost everything.
 We are partisan about everything.
 About most things, we already have made up our mind and there is little room to maneuver or change course or for a different take.
 We have closed the doors.
 We are all-knowing.
 We understand every topic and have an opinion about every issue.
 When we have an opinion about everything, we don’t want to learn.
 And hence don’t make progress.

 In a beginner’s mind, you accept the fact that you don’t know.
 When you accept the fact that you don’t know, you want to learn and it opens doors.